andresg9108/grunt-contrib-processpy/README.md

 ...
 ~~~

-And finally we will add the default grunt task using the following line.
+And we will also add the default grunt task using the following line.

 ~~~
 ...